dimitarg/fp-intro-slides/9-project.md

 ```
 , where the keys are user id's and the values are group id's.

 In java this can be represented as a hash array mapped trie of integer to list of integer.
+(See `fj.data.hamt.HashArrayMappedTrie`)

 This webservice is behaves like a map 'put'.
 It means that if a user '1' is assigned roles '2,3,4', and they already
 have roles assigned that are not in the list '2,3,4', those roles should first be removed from the user.